Country Living in a Cariboo Valley

 Remember where those potatoes are going to grow?
 Potatoes grow between the seed potato and the surface of the soil.

-So the more dirt you can get up to the plant, the more potatoes you should get at harvest time.
+So the more dirt you can get up to the foliage of the plants, the more potatoes you should get at harvest time.
 Remember, the more inches of soil you can hill onto the plants, the more potatoes you will get.

 To hill them, just use a hoe and bring the dirt up tight around each plant.
 Remember, the more and higher you can hill, the more yield you should get.
 If in doubt, add more soil – as much as you can.

 A bonus is that hilling usually takes care of any weeding that needs to be done too!
-So take the time and get those potatoes hilled.
+So take the time and get those potatoes hilled and kill every weed you can with the hilling.

 It’s the hilling that ensures you get lots of potatoes per plant.
 So the more soil you can heap around your potatoes, the bigger the potatoes will grow.